fatastronauts/build-your-own-mint/README.md

 Note: the below stuff is the instructions from the original [author](https://github.com/yyx990803) with documentation of my own added in.
 In my opinion, my version has more features and generally meets the financial needs of most people better.

+NOTE: I update this documentation *on demand* when people ask me to.
+Unless you've talked to me, I make no assurances this is up to date (in fact, I can probably assure the opposite).
+Open an issue and I'll update this.

 # Build Your Own Mint

 ## Important Disclaimer